 This was a healing action, to connect the past to the future, to heal the rift between east and west, to open up a dialogue with ancestors.

-Parliament Hill in London was the original seat of power for Neolithic tribes, a man-made hill with a prehistoric barrow built in 2,500-3,000 BC.
+Parliament Hill, Llandin, in London was the original seat of power for Neolithic tribes, a man-made hill with a prehistoric barrow built in 2,500-3,000 BC.

 Llandin became the city's name, Llan meaning sacred, and din meaning eminence, represented the pregnant goddess.
 I filled a box with water from the source of the Westbourne, Tyburn and Fleet Rivers at Whitestone Pond on Hampstead Heath.
 The box was insulated with rubber, giving warm and protection and filled it with moss from Swallowhead Spring.
 The moss acted as a filter.
 Sea urchin shell from Carrickalinga Beach in South Australia was placed inside with the moss to further to detoxify and purify the water.